Best All Mountain Skis

+This reduces cost but also performance and durability.
 Sidewalls are made from thermoplastic polyurethane, ABS or UHMW-PE.
 TPU is the cheapest but also the heaviest material.
 UHMW-PE is the slipperiest on snow and lightweight.

 Edges have specially designed teeth that dig into the snow on turns to increase control.
 They are made from special formulations of tough, ductile steel.
-These properties vary according to the expected use of the ski.
+These properties vary according to the expected use of the all-mountain ski.
 Touring skis use thinner, lightweight edges, whereas park skis need tough, heavier edges.

 Skis range in lengths from 70 cm for kids up to 200 cm for tall adults.
 The general rule of thumb for length for adults is that the tip should touch the face between the eyebrows and nose.
 For kids under 6, the length should be no longer than their chin.

-The preferred ski length depends on other factors such as the sidecut, the amount of camber or rocker, the snow conditions and your level of experience.
+The preferred all-mountain ski length depends on other factors such as the sidecut, the amount of camber or rocker, the snow conditions and your level of experience.